khaleelclark/InventoryManagementSystem/README.md

 # InventoryManagementSystem
 This is my DMS Project for Software Development 1 - 31774 course.

-It is currently in Phase 1, which is a console-based application designed to help users manage products in their inventory effectively.
+It is currently in Phase 3, which is a GUI-based application designed to help users manage products in their inventory effectively.
 This system will allow the user to add, remove, update and view products in the system, either manually, or by importing them from a file, with robust error handling and clear confirmation prompts to prevent accidental deletion or addition.